bealonso2/climate-ml-masters/README.md

 - The `Start` notebooks will point you to the correct dataset and have markdown sections explaining what to implement in the code blocks.

-- The `Complete` notebooks will have the full code implementation--at least how I solved it :).
+- The `Complete` notebooks will have the full code implementation--at least how I completed it :).

 ## How to Get the Most Out of This Program